PostHog/posthog.com/contents/blog/things-you-can-do-in-posthog.md

 We used to call ourselves a product analytics platform, but product analytics is just one feature [among many](/product) these days.

-And that got us to wondering... just how many useful things can you do with PostHog?
+And that got us wondering... just how many useful things can you do with PostHog?

 The answer?
 A lot – and this list is just a snapshot of the posibilities.

+> Got an idea to add to this article?
+Share it on the [PostHog website repo](https://github.com/PostHog/posthog.com/issues).

 ### 1. Replace multiple services with just PostHog